hthapar/hotelMenu/README.md

 # hotelMenu
-using mongo db to fetch data and display in form add data in db
+using mongo db to add
+fetch data and display in form add data in db